isacandrei/Data_Science_Projects/Assignment_4/Assignment_4_Report.md

 [*last.fm R Script*](R/Assign4.R)

 **1)** To clean the data set, we removed all rows that contains only 1 play for an artist, taking into consideration that a user may mistakenly played a song or was just browsing through the library.
 Also, when reading the data set into our environment, R misreads certain characters in the data set, which we have replaced most of them to the correct ASCII characters.
 We also realised that there are a few URL's in the artist name column, therefore these were also removed.
+By analyzing the user data set, we have came up with the 2 following distributions for age group and country.

+![] (images/Age_Distribution.png)

+![] (images/User_Country_Distribution.png)

 **2)**